 Good luck to all early applicants!

 Stanford University is a private, nonprofit school in a suburban setting in Stanford, California.
 Stanford was founded in 1891 and now enrolls around 15,961 students a year, including 6,366 undergrads.
-Stanford offers housing for students.
+Stanford provides housing for students.
 Most students live in off campus housing.

 There are many ways for students to get involved at Stanford!
 Love music or performing?
 Join a campus band, sing in a chorus, or perform with one of Stanford's theater groups.